Mechanical Gemstone Cleaning

 Some gemstones, such as emeralds, rubies, and sapphires, receive oil treatments to enhance their color and transparency.
 The tiny bubbles in ultrasonic cleaning can drive out the oil.
 Unfortunately, this produces some very sad, sorry versions of your prized treasures in need of professional re-oiling.

 Unless a gemologist can assure you that your rubies or sapphires have never been oiled, keep these gems out of an ultrasonic tank, too.

 - Don't let the jewelry piece lay on the bottom of the stainless steel tank.
 Keep it suspended so it floats in the liquid without touching the tank.

-- Check the temperature of the liquid.
-Prolonged use of an ultrasonic cleaner can run the temperature of the bath up to unsafe levels.
-This will expose your gems to thermal shock and can cause liquid-filled inclusions to blow the gem apart, literally.
+- Check the temperature of the liquid, because prolonged use of an ultrasonic cleaner can raise the bath's temperature to unsafe levels.
+This will expose your gems to thermal shock and can cause liquid-filled inclusions to blow the gem apart.

 - Check the stones in your jewelry item before and after cleaning.
 The vibrations can dislodge a loose stone so that it falls to the bottom of the tank.